Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### User stories

 1. As a new user, I can create an account so that I can access the cafe's community features, reviews, posts and comments.
+2. As a member, I can sign in to the webpage so that I can access my account and enjoy customized features and contents.
+3. As a cafe visitor, I can write reviews about my experiences at the cafe so that I can provide feedback and help others make informed decisions.
-2. As a site visitor, I can click on the Community page so that I can read topics and see what the trends are on the site.
+4. As a site visitor, I can click on the About link so that I can read about the site.
-   3.As a site visitor, I can click on the About link so that I can read about the site.
+5. As a site visitor, I can click on the Community page so that I can read topics and see what the trends are on the site.
-3. As a site visitor, I can use the 'Contact Us' feature to get in touch with the admin of the page so that I can ask questions or provide feedback.
+6. As a visitor, I can use the 'Contact Us' feature to get in touch with the admin of the page so that I can ask questions or provide feedback.
-4. As a member, I can sign in to the webpage so that I can access my account and enjoy customized features and contents.
-5. As a community member, I can participate in forum discussions so that I can share ideas, ask questions, and engage with other cafe enthusiasts.
+7. As a community member, I can participate in forum discussions so that I can share ideas, ask questions, and engage with other cafe enthusiasts.
-6. As an Admin of the page I can edit the About content so that the content stays updated with the previous information.
+8. As an Admin of the page I can edit the About content so that the content stays updated with the previous information.
-7. As an admin I can manage posts on the site so that the cafes and coffee shop information stay updated and accurate.
+9. As an admin I can manage post on the site so that the cafes and coffee shop information stay update and accurate.
+10. As a member, I can create and personalize my profile page so that I can share my interests with other members who have similar tastes.
+11. As a cafe hopper, I can see and sort out reviews with high rating so that I caneasily make decisions to visit those interesting cafes.

 User Stories and Acceptance Criteria help me ensure each feature meets the desired functionality and user experience.